DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityODataConsoleClient/README.md

-This example illustrates how to create simple console OData v4 client application with EF Core Security.
+This example illustrates how to create а simple console OData v4 client application with EF Core Security.
+An example on how to create a service for thois client application is available at [EF-Core-Security/EFCoreSecurityDemos/EFCoreSecuritySimpleODataService/](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecuritySimpleODataService).

-How to create OData v4 Service with EF Core Security can be found in [EF-Core-Security/EFCoreSecurityDemos/EFCoreSecuritySimpleODataService/](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecuritySimpleODataService).

-Use tutorial [Create an OData v4 Client App](http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/create-an-odata-v4-client-app) to create application sample.
+- Create a basic OData client application using the [Create an OData v4 Client App](http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/create-an-odata-v4-client-app) tutorial.

-Implimnent basic authentication by a username and a password:
+- Implement the basic authentication by a username and a password:

             Console.WriteLine("Username: ");
             string userName = Console.ReadLine();